ieeeWang/ASSR-Realtime-Detectors/README.md

 ```

-In Matlab, under the download foler 'ASSR-Realtime-Detectors', run the following scripts to get the simulation for the NP detector:
+In Matlab, under the download foler 'ASSR-Realtime-Detectors', run the following scripts to get the simulation for the Neyman-Pearson detector:
 ```
 NP_detect_s1.m
 NP_detect_s2.m